9 Fun Bookish Activities for Readers (At Home)

 On Instagram, many publishers host Instagram lives with author Q&As.
 Virtual book festivals have replaced some in-person ones.
 Keep an eye out on social media or your favorite publisher’s website for announcements.

-I hope this list of bookish activities to do at home has inspired you – at least until you snap out of your reading slump! 🙂
+I hope this list of bookish activities to do at home has inspired you – at least until you snap out of your reading slump. 🙂

 Related posts you might like: